NOTIF-API/EffectDisplay/README.md

    - In the `path_to_data_base` configuration, a path is automatically created and further work is carried out along it.
 You can specify the path to existing data, but for convenience I would use `separate file` to avoid competition
    - The `is_database_use` configuration determines whether the plugin will use databases to store user selections.
 If the position is `false`, the user will not be able to turn off the display if desired.
 What will ensure stable display of active effects to all players without taking into account their wishes
 # What to do when errors are detected
-**If you suddenly find an error or defect that needs to be corrected.
-If you see that the plugin is missing something, you can add it.**
+**If you suddenly find an error or a flaw that needs to be corrected.
+If you see that the plugin is missing something, you can submit a suggestion about what could be added.**
 1. You can contact me via [![Issues](https://img.shields.io/badge/problems-issues-red.svg)](https://github.com/NOTIF-API/EffectDisplay/issues)
 2. You can contact me via Discord under the name `notifapi` or `NOTIF` if you are looking for connections through servers with SCP or Exiled
 # Configs